Practice Owner, Manager, Registered Counselling Therapist & Supervisor

 Outside of work, Gretel enjoys spending as much time as possible outdoors either climbing, camping, canoeing, skiing, or hiking!

 Gretel offers online, over the phone, and in-person therapy services at Diverse Roots - whatever feels most comfortable for you!
+Gretel is also comfortable with and happy to write the letters of support required for GAC and works under the WPATH 8 SoC.
 Her NSCCT license # is RCT-C23-055.
 Gretel is currently taking on new clients.

 Heather (she/her) is a warm and authentic counselling therapist that identifies as queer, white-settler, cisgender, neurodivergent, and plus size.
 She welcomes clients who want help authoring new, supportive stories for their lives that challenge restrictive, dominant cultural narratives, including: 2SLGBTQIA+ people, folks in non-traditional relationships and kink communities, neurodiverse and disabled folks, and plus size people of all genders, ethnicities, and backgrounds.
 She is grateful to live and work on Mi’kma’ki, the ancestral and unceded territory of the Mi’kmaw, and strives to continue learning how to decolonize her practice.

-Heather is available for new and returning clients for sessions in-person, virtually, or by telephone.
+Heather is available for returning clients for sessions in-person, virtually, or by telephone and is accepting new clients on a 1-2 month wait list.
 Her licence number is RCT-C23-056.

 Mylène's journey in sexual and reproductive health, social justice and the 2SLGBTQIA+ community has brought her here to support clients in their path toward emotional and mental well-being.
 Mylène is a warm, empathetic and open-minded counsellor who respects clients as the experts of their own lives.
 She looks forward to collaboratively creating a safer space where clients can deepen their understanding of themselves.

 Mylène is available for sessions with new and returning clients in-person, virtually, or by telephone.
+Mylène is also comfortable with and happy to write the letters of support required for GAC and works under the WPATH 8 SoC.
 Her licence number is RCT-C24-018.

 Therapists in Training (Masters Level)